f5devcentral/f5-automation-labs/docs/class1/module1/lab4.rst

 Task 1 - Review and Deploy a DO Declaration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that DO has been installed on your BIG-IP we may proceed configuring the base-config objects listed above.
-Unlike imperative workflows, you will not need to define an API call per object (NTP, DNS, Hostname, etc).
+Unlike imperative workflows, you will not need to execute an API call per object (NTP, DNS, Hostname, etc).
 You will include each one of these attributes within a JSON payload and submit it through Declarative Onboarding.
 DO will handle configuring the desired end state defined within the declaration.

 ..
 NOTE:: This lab work will be performed from
    ``Lab 1.4 - Onboarding with DO`` folder in the